macstadium/orka-tekton/README.md

 ### Using an SSH key

-If using an SSH key to connect to the VM instead of SSH username and password, complete the following:
+If using an SSH key to connect to the VM instead of an SSH username and password, complete the following:

 1. Copy the public key to the VM and commit the base image.
 2. Store the username and private key in a Kubernetes secret: